-It seems something has happened down the years for producer types to have lost credibility.
+What has happened down the years for producer types to have lost credibility?
 They seem to have been sucked into the trashed reputation of the corporate record business and become tarnished by it’s excesses.
-After all, the successful ones did share in the vast spoils, able to take a percentage chunk of an artist’s income.
-All the while they are barely considered to be artists themselves.
-At best they’re catalysts, at worst knob-twiddling parasites who ProTools the life out of otherwise sparky and talented performers.
+True, the successful ones did share in the vast spoils, able to take a percentage chunk of an artist’s income.
+Barely considered to be artists themselves they’re thought to be at best catalysts, at worst knob-twiddling parasites who ProTools the life out of otherwise sparky and talented performers.

-Of course producers are invariably as much artists as anyone else worthy of the name.
+That's a travesty of course.
+Producers are often just as much artists as anyone else worthy of the name.
 A well crafted production is a high value thing.
-Producers have often been virtual band members whose contribution to a work is essential, sometimes definitive.
+Producers can be virtual band members whose contribution to a work is essential, even definitive.
 Some write songs, do arrangements and perform on tracks.
 Others are in at the inception of a project with a hand at every stage the same way a film director might be.

 The exemplary work of greats like Quincy Jones, Trevor Horn and Brian Eno puts them in a category of creative artists as outstanding as in any field.
 Contrast their production values to those on most contemporary records and the current crop doesn’t come close.
 Many modern works sound almost amateurish by comparison, like demos.
 They are so devoid of production that being that way is almost considered a virtue.
 Obviously I’m not suggesting that high production is a requirement for good work, just that it shouldn’t be disparaged.